alrik11es/nano-php/README.md

 $alice = $nano->db->use('alice');
 ```

-in this examples we didn't specify a `callback` function, the absence of a
+in this examples we didn't specify a `result` from the returning value, the absence of a
-callback means _"do this, ignore what happens"_.
+result means _"do this, ignore what happens"_.
-in `nano` the callback function receives always three arguments:
+in `nanoPHP` the returning value receives always three arguments:

 * `err` - the error, if any